ILNSuryaChandra/xai-telegram-notifier/README.md

    #Choose a Name:

       BotFather will prompt you to choose a name for your bot.
-Pick a unique and descriptive name that users will see when interacting with your bot.
+You can pick a unique and descriptive name that users will see when interacting with your bot.

    #Choose a Username: